vialabdusp/planning-representation/w04_indesign/indesign.md

 ## Add Images

 Drag and drop images into the InDesign artboard.
 One click on the image will let you add the frame size and location.
-Double click on the image will let edit size.
+Double click on the image will let edit size and scale.

 ![Images](./images/images.JPG)